dvgica/arrivals/README.md

+# Deprecated

+This repository is no longer maintained.

 # Arrivals [![CircleCI](https://circleci.com/gh/PagerDuty/arrivals.svg?style=svg)](https://circleci.com/gh/PagerDuty/arrivals)

 This open-source project provides building blocks for constructing an API Gateway using Akka HTTP.
 [PagerDuty](https://www.pagerduty.com) has [used it](https://www.youtube.com/watch?v=DRxLFWmvJ8A) in production to build a few [BFFs](https://samnewman.io/patterns/architectural/bff/).
 Currently, the project is focused on the following areas: